liveview-native/live_view_native/guides/ex_doc_notebooks/create-a-swiftui-application.md

 >
 > * https://developer.apple.com/documentation/xcode/build-system

 If you encounter an issue with `LiveViewNativeMacros`, select `Trust & Enable` to resolve the problem.
+You may need to click on the error in the Xcode error console to see the prompt.

 <!-- livebook:{"break_markdown":true} -->